 Definition of Humor

-Humor is a literary tool that makes audience laugh, or that intends to induce amusement or laughter.
-Its purpose is to break the monotony, boredom and tedium, and make the audience’s nerves relaxed.
-The writer uses different techniques, tools, words and even full sentences in order to bring to light the new and funny sides of life.
-Humor is often found literature, theater, movies and advertising, where the major purpose is to make the readers and the audience happy.
+Humor is a literary tool that makes audiences laugh, or that intends to induce amusement or laughter.
+Its purpose is to break the monotony, boredom, and tedium, and make the audience’s nerves relax.
+The writer uses different techniques, tools, words, and even full sentences in order to bring to light new and funny sides of life.
+Humor is often found in literature, theater, movies, and advertising, where the major purpose is to make the audience happy.

 Types of Humor

 There are several types of devices that create humor.
 Humor is, in fact, the end product and not the device itself.
 These devices are:

 In humor writing, satire, parody, and spoof are three major types.

 - Satire: It is used to ridicule the people through sarcasm to attack their follies and vices specifically in the current politics.

 - Parody: This type of humor is used to mimic or imitate seriousness to cause laughter.